amykapernick/modern_front_end_fundamentals/docs/modern-css/docs.md

 }
 ```

+### 2.1.7 More Flexbox Capabilities

+[Flexbox Froggy](https://flexboxfroggy.com/) is a very powerful, gamified way to get your head around more of the capabilties of Flexbox.
+It covers not just these properties, but more advanced ones and how they interact with one another.

 ## 2.2 CSS Grid

 [CSS Grid](https://css-tricks.com/snippets/css/complete-guide-grid/) (`display: grid`) is more powerful than Flexbox and has greater control over items in both vertical and horizontal directions.